 Rey seems to be the happy one of the group.
 Always playing songs and discovering new information, she’s happy with her life.
 However, she does have an intense rivalry with people who try and challenge her either Bardic-ly (like Isaac the incredible) or knowledge wise (like the moon elf Alexis).
 It is her mission to defeat them, even if they don’t know it.

 The Adventure So Far…

 Ghesh, Rakshasa, Rey, Sahri, The Spectre, and Tsuki are The Warriors of The West.
-They’re a group of adventurers who resolved an interplanar controversy, slew Hadar Reborn, captured a dangerous assassin, ventured into the underdark to stop a foul mage, drove the gnolls from the Salisan Badlands, retrieved a legendary weapon, thwarted the vampires of the east, crashed the wedding of an evil druid and a demonlord, stopped Demogorgon entering the world, finally defeated the gith of the astral plane, retrieved a Mummies treasure, broke Yeenoghu in the Plane of Fire, finally killed a troublesome necromancer, reunited a woman and her dragon lover, banished The Demonlords to The Abyss, and returned a gods’ child to her, Defeated an icy Elder Evil, Destroyed the Anathema, and finally defeated their nemesis, Lady Midnight.
+They’re a group of adventurers who resolved an interplanar controversy, slew Hadar Reborn, captured a dangerous assassin, ventured into the underdark to stop a foul mage, drove the gnolls from the Salisan Badlands, retrieved a legendary weapon, thwarted the vampires of the east, crashed the wedding of an evil druid and a demonlord, stopped Demogorgon entering the world, finally defeated the gith of the astral plane, retrieved a Mummies treasure, broke Yeenoghu in the Plane of Fire, finally killed a troublesome necromancer, reunited a woman and her dragon lover, banished The Demonlords to The Abyss, returned a gods’ child to her, Defeated an icy Elder Evil, Destroyed the Anathema, and finally defeated their nemesis, Lady Midnight.

 Banner Image by Aleksi Briclot